athornton/JupyterCon-2018-talk/talk.rst

 A Different Way To Do Astronomy
 ###############################

-* Making your own private copy of the data set becomes infeasible.
 * The analysis, not the data, is the professionally-valuable part.
 * How do we facilitate rapid iteration of analysis?